Sci-Fi Movies of the 2000s

 Earth is at war with Alpha Centauri, which is bombing the planet since 2050.
 Electromagnetic domes protect Earth cities.
 Too bad if you’re not under one.

-The social situation is a familiar one: the fortunate are safe; most of the society lives in misery and in danger of attack from space.
+The social situation is conventional: the fortunate are safe, while most of the society lives in misery and in danger of attack from space.

 The format is basically action-adventure.